tagion/tagion/docs/gov/governance_areas/network_formation/tagion/genetics.md

 - Longer intervals enhance security by slowing identity creation, reducing the risk of centralization and manipulation but also moderating overall growth.

-To maintain optimal network balance, the length of these intervals may be dynamically adjusted by the community (link) based on network conditions, such as community size and current security needs.
+To maintain optimal network balance, the length of these intervals may be dynamically adjusted by the [community](/gov/glossary#community) based on network conditions, such as community size and current security needs.

 ## The Adam and Eve Cohort